gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 The "dtls_over_sctp_maximum_message_size" MUST be used to negotiate maximum message size for DTLS/SCTP.
-A DTLS/SCTP endpoint MUST treat the omission of "dtls_over_sctp_maximum_message_size" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.
+A DTLS/SCTP endpoint MUST treat the omission of "dtls_over_sctp_maximum_message_size" as a fatal error unless supporting RFC 6083 fallback {{Fallback}}, and it SHOULD generate an "illegal_parameter" alert.
 Endpoints MUST NOT send a "dtls_over_sctp_maximum_message_size" extension with a value smaller than 16383.
 An endpoint MUST treat receipt of a smaller value as a fatal error and generate an "illegal_parameter" alert.

 The "dtls_over_sctp_maximum_message_size" MUST NOT be send in TLS or in DTLS versions earlier than 1.2.
 In DTLS 1.3, the server sends the